cloudflare/cloudflare-docs/content/logs/get-started/enable-destinations/elastic/index.md

 # Enable Logpush to Elastic

 Push your Cloudflare logs to Elastic for instant visibility and insights.
-Enabling this integration with Elastic comes with a predefined dashboard to view all of your Cloudflare Observability and Security data with ease.
+Enabling this integration with Elastic comes with a predefined dashboard to view all of your Cloudflare observability and security data with ease.

 The Cloudflare Logpush integration can be used in three different modes to collect data:

-- HTTP Endpoint mode - Cloudflare pushes logs directly to an HTTP endpoint hosted by your Elastic Agent.
+- **HTTP Endpoint mode** - Cloudflare pushes logs directly to an HTTP endpoint hosted by your Elastic Agent.
-- AWS S3 polling mode - Cloudflare writes data to S3 and Elastic Agent polls the S3 bucket by listing its contents and reading new files.
+- **AWS S3 polling mode** - Cloudflare writes data to S3, and Elastic Agent polls the S3 bucket by listing its contents and reading new files.
-- AWS S3 SQS mode - Cloudflare writes data to S3, S3 pushes a new object notification to SQS, Elastic Agent receives the notification from SQS, and then reads the S3 object.
+- **AWS S3 SQS mode** - Cloudflare writes data to S3, S3 pushes a new object notification to SQS, Elastic Agent receives the notification from SQS, and then reads the S3 object.
 Multiple Agents can be used in this mode.

 {{<Aside type="note" header="Note">}}